MSchatzUW/CMAP_docs/faq_and_contributing/datasubmission.rst

 6. **dataset_source**: name of your lab and/or institution
     - type: string
     - length: <100 chars
-    - examples: Bermuda Institute of Ocean Sciences
+    - example: Bermuda Institute of Ocean Sciences

 7. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor)
     - type: string
   	- length: <100 chars
-  	- examples: Distributed by NASA PODAAC
+  	- example: Distributed by NASA PODAAC

 8. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
   	- type: string